bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

 # Food for thought
 1. I'm not happy with the fact that `Pages::Base` has `include Rails.application.routes.url_helpers`.
-This is done only to show that if the page URL is static it can become a part of the page class, there should be a better way to acheive it
+This is done only to show that if the page URL is static it can become a part of the page class, there should be a better way to achieve it
 2. `has_node` works only for a single element, would be cool to have `has_nodes` for collections.
-Once again page classes are POROs so thay may and should be changed to fit your needs
+Once again page classes are POROs so they may and should be changed to fit your needs
 3. Folder with page classes may be a part of autoload paths, but not everyone likes autoloading
 4. Depending on a test framework delegated methods in `Pages::Base` will differ, but it can be used with other test frameworks (like RSpec) too